Rigel Pharmaceuticals (RIGL)

 Raul R. Rodriguez, President and Chief Executive Officer

-Dean Schorno, Executive Vice President and Chief Financial Officer
+Dean Schorno, C.P.A., Executive Vice President and Chief Financial Officer

 Dean Schorno was appointed Executive Vice President and Chief Financial Officer in May 2018.
-Prior to joining Rigel, he served as Chief Financial Officer of 23andMe, Inc. since 2015.
-Mr. Schorno also held CFO roles at Adaptive Biotechnologies and Genomic Health, where he managed financial operations through periods of substantial business and commercial expansion, including significant financing and commercial transaction activities.
-He began his career in finance at an international accounting firm in San Francisco before establishing his own consultancy in 1991.
-Mr. Schorno is a certified public accountant with a BS from the University of California, Berkeley, and an MS from Golden Gate University.
+Before joining Rigel, Mr. Schorno served as CFO of 23andMe, Inc. from 2015.
+His prior experience includes CFO roles at Adaptive Biotechnologies and Genomic Health, where he managed financial operations during periods of significant business and commercial growth, including financing and commercial transactions.
+Earlier in his career, he founded and led a CPA and consulting firm.
+Mr. Schorno is a Certified Public Accountant.

 David A. Santos, Executive Vice President and Chief Commercial Officer